Euclideon/udSDKUnrealPlugin/README.md

 # Quick start summary

-1. Ensure you have a valid UDCloud API key.
+1. Ensure you have a valid udCloud API key.
 A valid key can be acquired for free from:
     1. https://udcloud.com/
 1. Ensure you have Unreal 5.1+ installed:
     1.	https://docs.unrealengine.com/5.1/en-US/installing-unreal-engine/